Infineon/mtb-example-pmg1-pwm-led/README.md

 ## Design and implementation

 The TCPWM block runs a 16-bit counter that can be configured as timer, counter, PWM, or quadrature decoder.
 In this example, the TCPWM block is configured in PWM mode (left-aligned) to generate a PWM signal of the required duty cycle.
-The TCPWM peripheral is assigned a clock signal of frequency 1 kHz.
+The TCPWM peripheral is assigned a clock signal with a frequency of 1 kHz.

 To generate a PWM signal with time period as 1 second, the required TCPWM period count value can be calculated as follows: